I used to write on a regular basis, for better or worse.

 Sometimes, positive words would spill onto the page.
 They would bring back memories and lessons learned and inspire feelings of thankfulness for what I’ve been given.

-And sometimes, the words would make a wrong turn and end up revealing some of the flaws I’ve long been battling.
+And sometimes, the words would take a turn and end up revealing some of the flaws I’ve long been battling.

 But no matter the path, I was the one writing.
 And I was the one responsible for the ideas my writing conveyed.